-In determining a faculty member's performance, his/her supervisor will consider the faculty member's primary responsibilities, as outlined in his/her job description.
+In determining a faculty member's performance, his/her supervisor(s) will consider the faculty member's primary responsibilities, as outlined in his/her job description.
 Metrics to judge the individual's performance must be clearly identified year-to-year and available in the performance evaluation or other document for review and discussion with the employee.
 Those metrics must be related to the tasks articulated in the individual's job description.
 Job descriptions will be reviewed and updated as needed annually.
-Metrics for the types of positions in the Institute of Molecular Biology include:
+Each faculty member will submit a current CV that will be used as part of the performance review and in the merit increase consideration.